Toluwani9-ai/ToluMilestone3/README.md

 -	Room Database for local offline storage.
 -	DAO (Data Access Object) to handle database queries.
 -	Repository layer to separate data logic
--	ViewModel + Factory for UI-friendly data handling
+-	ViewModel and Factory for UI-friendly data handling
 -	Jetpack Compose for all screens
 -	MVVM architecture for clean structure and separation of concerns